DestinyWeaves/Guidebook/dragons/colors.md

 Impresses to
 : Men and Women

-# Green
-Greens are the most numerous dragons in a Weyr, quick [not as quick as blues admittedly] and exceptionally agile, they make the perfect stop gap in a wing formation.
-With their ability to twist themselves into impossible positions during flight their fighting niche is ‘weave the gap’ between the bigger dragons to stop thread coming through their formation.
-Greens can and often do serve messengers for Holds and Weyr, although they generally stick to difficult terrain entries with their sense to tuck wing and twist, they’re able to move themselves through what looks to be impossibly tight gaps that would have others hesitating or even refusing to attempt it.

-As greens are very mobile and able to twist themselves into weird and wonderful positions, it's noted that many greenriders have to keep an eye on their dragons to ensure they don’t end up getting stuck [this has yet to happen though], since greens will contort themselves claiming it's comfortable.
-Greens are perhaps the flashiest flyers in the Weyr, with their movements being mesmerizing to watch.
-If a hold has a celebration, greens will be the ones doing the overheard ‘displays’ with feats of impossible and amazing feats in the air.

-Color ranges from a pale tea green to a very dark sacramento green Height
-: 6 - 8 ft

-Length
-: 18 - 24 ft

-Wingspan
-: 12 - 16 ft

-Sex
-: Female

-Clutch Size
-: 1-4

-Impresses to
-: Men and women

 # Ixia
 Come in Male & female.
 Born of the Sixth’s pass surge of ‘new’ colors, these dragons straddle a noticeable line, almost blue & green enough to fall into either category.
 The Ixias fill an important space between Blues and Greens.
 They stretch into Blue and Green ranges, a combination of Speed and Agility- they get the best of both worlds although they aren't as good.
 They’re faster than greens, but not as fast as blue.
 They’re more agile than blue, but not the same level as a green.
 They are ultimately used to fill in spaces in Wings, where you may need a blue or a green as they can cover both roles.